 Process and Messages

-SDT, TDT, Applicable Re-nomination Lead-Time and Applicable Interruption/Constraint Lead-Time
+SDT, TDT, Applicable Re-nomination Lead-Time and Applicable Interruption/Constraint Lead-Time at the Installation Point “QC”

-Network User’s Daily Transmission Notice (SDT) as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Services at Installation Point “QC” but not at Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks), where no nomination are needed.
+Network User’s Daily Transmission Notice (SDT) as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Services at Installation Point “QC” but not at relevant Domestic Points for Injection, where only the Entry nomination is needed.

-TSO’s Daily Confirmation Notice (TDT) as described in Attachment C.1 shall also be applicable for the Operating Procedures for all Quality Conversion Services.
+TSO’s Daily Confirmation Notice (TDT) as described in Attachment C.1 shall be applicable for the Operating Procedures for the Quality Conversion to H Service at Installation Point “QC”.

-The rules for the Applicable Re-nomination Lead-Time as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Services with the exception that the applicable Re-nomination Lead-Time at the Installation Point “QC” is next full hour +6.
+The rules for the Applicable Re-nomination Lead-Time as described in Attachment C.1 shall also be applicable for the Operating Procedures for the Quality Conversion to H Service at the Installation Point “QC” with the exception that the applicable Re-nomination Lead-Time is next full hour +6.

-The rules for the applicable Interruption/Constraint Lead-Time as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Services.
+The rules for the applicable Interruption/Constraint Lead-Time as described in Attachment C.1 shall also be applicable for the Operating Procedures for the Quality Conversion to H Service at Installation Point “QC”.

-Daily nomination procedures
+Daily nomination procedures at Installation Point “QC”

-In order to notify TSO of the quantities of Natural Gas to be converted under the Standard Transmission Agreement, the Network User shall notify TSO by sending nominations and, if applicable, Re-nominations to TSO, according to the following procedure.
+In order to notify TSO of the quantities of Natural Gas to be converted under the Standard Transmission Agreement, the Network User shall notify TSO by sending Nominations and, if applicable, Re-nominations to TSO, according to the following procedure.

-A nomination shall only be sent for the Installation Point “QC” on the H Zone, stating the direction (positive nominations to H), quantity and counterparty.
+A Nomination shall only be sent for the Installation Point “QC” on the H Zone, stating the direction (positive nominations to H), quantity and counterparty.
 TSO will deduce the nomination on the L Zone based on such nomination.

-For the avoidance of doubts, no nomination shall be sent for the Quality Conversion to H Service at Installation Point H2-IN(as from 01/07/2023, subject to a pre notice of 4 weeks).
+For the avoidance of doubts, no Nomination shall be sent for the Quality Conversion to H Services at Domestic Points for Injection.

-TSO shall send a TSO Daily Confirmation Notice for the Installation Point “QC” on the H Zone, a TSO Daily Confirmation Notice for the Installation Point “QC” on the L Zone and/or a TSO Daily Confirmation Notice for the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks).
+TSO shall send a TSO Daily Confirmation Notice for the Installation Point “QC” on the H Zone, a TSO Daily Confirmation Notice for the Installation Point “QC” on the L Zone.

-The Network User shall communicate to TSO the Day-ahead Nomination for the Installation Point “QC” on the H Zone or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks), being the last nomination received by TSO before 17:00 hours on Gas Day d-1 and accepted by TSO.
+The Network User shall communicate to TSO the Day-ahead Nomination for the Installation Point “QC” on the H Zone, being the last nomination received by TSO before 17:00 hours on Gas Day d-1 and accepted by TSO.

 If applicable, the Network User shall communicate to TSO a Within-Day Re-nomination for the Installation Point “QC” on the H Zone.
 The last Re-nomination shall be the last Re-nomination accepted by TSO.
 If no Re-nomination is received by TSO, the last Nomination is deemed equal to the accepted quantity of the (Day-ahead) Nomination.